eyedeekay/debuntu-dev/README.md

 `make github-mad`

 to upload your dev packages to github when you're done.
+If you want to use my builds, you can grab them at the github releases page.

+Logs are uploaded with each build.
+They can be viewed below.